Easy Lemon Poppy Seed Scones

 “Super easy and family favorite!
 My family asked for seconds.
 Saving this one.”

 “Impressed!
-Clear steps and so flavorful results.
+Clear steps and will make again results.
 Perfect for busy nights.”